evansm7/vftool/README.md

 Note that Virtualization.framework provides all IO as virtio-pci, including the console (i.e. not a UART).
 The debian install kernel does not have virtio drivers, unfortunately.
 I ended up using debootstrap (`--foreign`) to install to a disc image on a Linux box... but I hear good things about Fedora etc.

-## FIXME

-Code-wise ...
-I've used the Objective-C Foundation configuation stuff rather than getopt, bizarrely (I had used getopt but was seeing weird return values and my Objective-C environment confidence wasn't high enough to call it a bug).
-I may move it to use getopt again in future.

 ## Networking and entitlements

 The `-b` option uses a `VZBridgedNetworkDeviceAttachment` to configure a bridged network interface instead of the default 'NAT' interface.  *This does not currently work*.